devnull-cz/c-prog-lang/modules/structures.md

 You can only:

-- copy a structure
+- Copy a structure.
-- assign to it as a unit
+- Assign to it as a unit.
-- taking its address with &
+- Taking its address with `&`.
-- access its members
+- Access its members.

 So, structures cannot be:

-- compared (for that one has to implement a comparator function)
+- Compared (for that one has to implement a comparator function).
-- incremented (obviously)
+- Incremented (obviously).

-## :wrench: Task: animals as structures
+## :wrench: animals as structures

 define array of structures of this type: